Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

-Only those with a current diagnosis of Type 1 or Type 2 diabetes ("Type 1", "Type 2", "Mixed; Type 1", or "Mixed; Type 2" in the above flowchart) are eligible for the MODY and T1DT2D calculator; a total of n=37,965 (16.8%) Type 1 and n=188,003 (83.2%) Type 2.
+NB: only those with a current diagnosis of Type 1 or Type 2 diabetes are eligible for the MODY and T1DT2D calculator; in our cohort this was a total of n=37,965 (16.8%) Type 1 and n=188,003 (83.2%) Type 2 as we were unable to ascertain whether any of the 'unspecified' group had Type 1 or Type 2.
 Of the final Type 1/Type 2 cohort, 3.7% were non-English speaking, and a further 10.8% had a first language which was not English.

 &nbsp;